 No matter where our location, I know we will have fond memories of the many adventures we take through books together each and every day!

 2. Intentional Conversations

-As homeschool moms we can forget that a crucial part of our role as home educator is to make connections with our kids on a relational level.
+As homeschool moms, we can forget that a crucial part of our role as home educators is to make connections with our kids on a relational level.
 Educational sparks will fly when we relate with & have deep conversations with our kids!